ACEsuit/ACE.jl/README.md

 - This C(x) also acts as a cut-off!
 That, Pn(x) = C(x) Jn(x) are orthogonal w.r.t. the L2-inner product and for a, b > 0 are zero at the end-points.
 (Ack: this is an idea due to Markus Bachmayr.)
 - Finally, these transformed and cut-off-multiplied polynomials Pn(x) form our basis functions in the `r` variable.

+### Spherical Harmonics

+We implement standard complex spherical harmonics; our code is a straightforward modification of [SphericalHarmonics.jl](https://github.com/milthorpe/SphericalHarmonics.jl), including fixing some type instabilities for speed.
+This package follows the same design principle as most of the `SHIPs.jl` code of using buffer arrays for various precomputations and fast computation of multiple basis functions at the same time.

+There is another spherical harmonics package which we did not know about when starting to write `SHIPs.jl` but which we should look at to see whether it contains useful ideas [SphericalHarmonics.jl](https://github.com/hofmannmartin/SphericalHarmonics.jl).

 ### `SHIPBasis`